secretstartups/handbook/infrastructure/incident-management/index.html.md

 ## Corrective Actions

 Corrective Actions (CAs) are work items that we create as a result of an incident.
 Only issues arising out of an incident should receive the label "corrective action".
-They are designed to prevent or reduce the likelihood and/or impact of an incident recurrence and as such are part of the Incidence Management cycle.
+They are designed to prevent the same kind of incident or improve the time to mitigation and as such are part of the Incidence Management cycle.

+Work items identified in incidents that don't meet the Corrective Action criteria should be raised in the [Reliability project](https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/new) and labeled with `~work::incident` rather than `~corrective action`

 Corrective Actions should be related to the incident issue to help with downstream analysis, and it can be helpful to refer to the incident in the description of the issue.